flickchicks/flick-backend/README.md

 ```

-To run the app in production mode, using gunicorn as a web server and nginx as a proxy, use
+To run the app in production mode, using gunicorn as a web server and nginx as a proxy (accessible at `http://localhost:80/` which is the same thing as `http://localhost/`), and making sure that `.env` has `DEBUG=False` and `SQLITE3=False`, use

 ```

-docker-compose -f docker-compose.yaml -f docker-compose.prod.yaml up
-docker-compose -f docker-compose.yaml -f docker-compose.prod.yaml down
+docker-compose -f docker-compose.server.yaml up docker-compose -f docker-compose.server.yaml down

 ```